 The Thera Eruption: A Historic Volcanic Blast To Rival Most

 The history of the eastern Mediterranean features many glorious battles, heroic deeds, and the rise and fall of numerous great civilizations.
 However, sometimes, nature was the biggest predictor of political and military outcomes.
 The tsunami tidal waves generated by the Thera eruption practically wiped out the Minoan civilization on the island of Crete.
 Akrotiri, a Minoan city buried in ash by Thera, is a popular tourist attraction often likened to Pompeii.
-But now, based on the latest study published in the Proceedings of the National Academy of Sciences (PNAS), the full extent of the Tera tsunami’s impact is become much clearer.
+But based on the study published in the Proceedings of the National Academy of Sciences (PNAS), the full extent of the Tera tsunami’s impact became much clearer.

 - Vesuvius Eruption Turned Victim’s Brain to Glass!